"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Introduction

 \section{Introduction}

-Asynchronous online discussion platforms (e.g., Reddit \cite{reddit_2005}, Discourse \cite{discourse}) have become essential venues for knowledge co-construction \cite{dubovi_empirical_2020, weinberger_framework_2006, yogyakarta_state_university_analysis_2023}, a process that enables participants from diverse backgrounds to collaboratively examine, extend, and refine one another’s ideas, thereby enhancing shared understanding of complex issues across various disciplines \cite{zhang_understanding_2023, jones_rscience_2019, lucas_assessing_2014} (Figure~\ref{fig:intro-example}).
+Asynchronous online discussion platforms (e.g., Reddit \cite{reddit_2005}, Discourse \cite{discourse}) have become essential venues for knowledge co- construction \cite{dubovi_empirical_2020, weinberger_framework_2006, yogyakarta_state_university_analysis_2023}, a process that enables participants from diverse backgrounds to collaboratively examine, extend, and refine one another’s ideas, thereby enhancing shared understanding of complex issues across various disciplines \cite{zhang_understanding_2023, jones_rscience_2019, lucas_assessing_2014} (Figure~\ref{fig:intro-example}).